-By the ''fire brigade driving licence'' the interest for honorary activities with voluntary fire-brigades is to be waked up.
-In order to be operational for fire protection, in addition to the vehicles, which usually have a permissible total mass of over 3.5 tons and up to 7.5 tons, appropriate drivers are also required to control them.
+With the ''fire brigade driving licence'' honorary activities with voluntary fire-brigades are supposed the be made more attractive.
+In order to be operational for fire protection, you need, in addition to the vehicles, which usually have a permissible total mass of over 3.5 tons and up to 7.5 tons, appropriate driver to control them.
 In addition to the previous "small" driving authorisation for emergency vehicles up to a permissible total mass of 4.75 tonnes, a "large" driving authorisation for emergency vehicles up to 7.5 T (incl. trailer) was created.
 However, the driving authorisations only apply to the driving of emergency vehicles for operational, training and educational purposes.
 Private trips are excluded.

 Have held a Class B driving licence for at least two years

 Completion of a specific training course (see below)

 Belong to a voluntary fire brigade, rescue service or other disaster control unit